-In 2007, the Board of Directors authorized the JCSA to enter into a Consent Agreement with the Virginia Department of Environmental Quality (DEQ) to address sewer system overflows.
+Wastewater - In 2007, the Board of Directors authorized the JCSA to enter into a Consent Agreement with the Virginia DEQ to address sanitary sewer overflows (SSOs).
 Thirteen other Hampton Roads localities entered into similar agreements during the same timeframe.
-In February 2014, Hampton Roads Sanitation District (HRSD) and fourteen Hampton Roads localities, including the JCSA, entered into a Regional Hybrid Consolidation Plan for meeting Consent Agreement requirements to reduce sewer overflows.
-Development of the detailed Plan is ongoing and scheduled for completion in November 2017.
+In February 2014, Hampton Roads Sanitation District (HRSD) and 14 Hampton Roads localities, including the JCSA, entered into a Regional Hybrid Consolidation Plan for meeting Consent Agreement requirements.

-Under this Plan, HRSD is responsible for major rehabilitation projects to repair deteriorated infrastructure and projects to increase the capacity of HRSD and locality pump stations and pipelines.
-Projects will be designed on a regional basis.
-Work will be performed where it is most needed rather than in each individual sewer basin within a locality that did not meet Consent Agreement standards.
 This regional approach to capital construction is estimated to save approximately \$1 billion regionally compared to the cost of each locality individually fulfilling its Consent Agreement responsibilities.
 HRSD will fund the work through a regional HRSD rate.
 In addition, HRSD will also assume liability for wet weather sewer overflows due to inadequate capacity.

-JCSA keeps ownership and control of its local sewer infrastructure and is still responsible for monitoring and maintaining the local sewer system to Consent Agreement standards and fixing significant defects on an ongoing basis ("find and fix").
+JCSA keeps ownership and control of its local sewer infrastructure and is still responsible for monitoring and maintaining the local sewer system to Consent Agreement standards and fixing significant defects.